BioJulia/Automa.jl/docs/src/tokenizer.md

 ```

 Both `tokenize` and `make_tokenizer` takes an optional argument `version`, which is `1` by default.
+This sets the last parameter of the `Tokenizer` struct - for example, `make_tokenizer(tokens::Vector{RE}; version=5)`
+defines `Base.iterate` for `Tokenizer{UInt32, D, 5}`.

-This sets the last parameter of the `Tokenizer` struct, and as such allows you to create multiple different tokenizers with the same element type.
+By letting the user freely choose the value of the last type parameter, this allows you to create multiple different tokenizers with the same element type.

 ## Using enums as tokens
 Using `UInt32` as tokens is not very convenient - so it's possible to use enums to create the tokenizer: